Your most common financial aid questions answered.

 - What do I do if my enrollment or living situation changes during the year?

-- Can the university talk to my parents without a FERPA?
+- Can TU talk to my parents about my financial aid?

 - How do I become an Independent Student?

 Eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA).
 Students must be admitted and degree seeking in order to qualify for assistance.
 Enrollment must be at least half-time, with the exception of Pell recipients, in order to qualify for federal aid.
 Each year students need to reapply to be considered for financial aid.

 The amount of aid offered to a student is determined by demonstrated financial need.
 Financial need can be defined most simply as the difference between the amount of money the student and parent(s) can contribute from income and assets based upon a Congressionally approved analysis and the cost of attending The University of Tulsa, less outside awards.

 To be considered for institutional scholarships, you do need to be enrolled full-time (12 hours or more).
 Students, who are enrolled in at least 6 hours and meet eligibility requirements, may be eligible for federal funds such as loans and grants.
 Students eligible for the Pell Grant may be enrolled less than half-time.

 You will be notified via your TU email account that your award letter is available to be reviewed.
 Accept or decline your award electronically.
 Please note that if you want to reduce an amount you must print off your award letter, make the change and return the award letter to the Office of Student Financial Services.